stitchdata/docs/_saas-integrations/pepperjam/v1/pepperjam-v1.md

   - title: "Attribution windows and data extraction"
     anchor: "attribution-windows-data-extraction"
     content: |
+      Every time Stitch runs a replication job for {{ integration.display_name }}, the last {{ integration.attribution-window }}' worth of data will be replicated for the following tables:

+      {% assign all-tables = site.integration-schemas | where:"tap",integration.name %}
+      {% assign all-version-tables = all-tables | where:"version",integration.this-version %}
+      {% assign tables-with-attribution = all-version-tables | where:"attribution-window",true %}

+      {% for table in tables-with-attribution %}
+      - `{{ table.name }}` - {{ table.attribution-window-days }} days
+      {% endfor %}

       Stitch replicates data in this way to account for updates made to existing records within an attribution window, thus ensuring you won’t make decisions based on stale (or false) data.
-As a result, you may see a higher number of replicated rows than what’s being generated in Pepperjam.
+As a result, you may see a higher number of replicated rows than what’s being generated in {{ integration.display_name }}.

       Setting the Replication Frequency to a higher frequency - like 30 minutes - can result in re-replicating recent data and contribute to greater row usage.
 Replicating fewer tables or selecting a lower frequency can help keep your row count low.

       In the sections below are examples of how attribution windows impact how Stitch extracts data during historical and ongoing replication jobs.

-      {% include integrations/saas/ads-append-only-replication.html type="report-tables" %}
+      {% include integrations/saas/ads-append-only-replication.html %}

-  - title: "Pepperjam tables with attribution windows"
-    anchor: "tables-with-attribution"
-    content: |
-      Below is the list of tables in this integration with attribution windows:
-      {% assign all-tables = site.integration-schemas | where:"tap","pepperjam" %}
-      {% assign tables-with-attribution = all-tables | where:"attribution-window",true %}

-      {% for table in tables-with-attribution %}
-      - {{ table.name }} - {{ table.attribution-window-days }} days
-      {% endfor %}
+      {% include integrations/saas/attribution-window-examples.html %}

 # -------------------------- #
 #     Integration Tables     #